 3.4 Styling & Equipment

-- Sharper, slimmer and more aggressive styling
+- Sharp, slim and aggressive SUV styling

-Incorporated into the X-ADV’s rider interface and viewed through the 5-inch TFT display is the new Honda Smartphone Voice Control System which links the rider to their smartphone while on the move and allows voice management of phone calls, email, music and navigation.
+Incorporated into the X-ADV’s rider interface and viewed through the 5-inch TFT display is the Honda Smartphone Voice Control System, which links the rider to their smartphone while on the move and allows voice management of phone calls, email, music and navigation.
 A helmet-mounted headset is needed and the smartphone connects to the dash via Bluetooth; management of the system is also possible through buttons on the left switchgear.

 Tough plastic hand guards deflect wind and rain, while adding protection for hands and levers from stones when off-road.
 A shot-peened 2.5mm thick aluminium bash plate guards the underside.